About ExpressRoute virtual network gateways

 Important

-• The throughput and control plane capacity for connectivity to private endpoint resources may be reduced by half compared to connectivity to non-private-endpoint resources.
+• The throughput and control plane capacity for connectivity to private endpoint resources might be reduced by half compared to connectivity to non-private endpoint resources.

-• You need to ensure their on-premises configuration, including router & firewall settings, are correctly set up to ensure that packets for the IP 5-tuple transits uses a single next hop (Microsoft Enterprise Edge router - MSEE) unless there is a maintenance event.
-If your on-premises firewall or router configuration is causing the same IP 5-tuple to frequently switch next hops, then you will experience connectivity issues.
+• You need to ensure that on-premises configuration, including router and firewall settings, are correctly set up to ensure that packets for the IP 5-tuple transits use a single next hop (Microsoft Enterprise Edge router) unless there's a maintenance event.
+If your on-premises firewall or router configuration is causing the same IP 5-tuple to frequently switch next hops, you'll experience connectivity problems.

 Private endpoint connectivity and planned maintenance events

 Private endpoint connectivity is stateful.
-When a connection to a private endpoint gets established over ExpressRoute private peering, inbound, and outbound connections get routed through one of the backend instances of the gateway infrastructure.
-During a maintenance event, backend instances of the virtual network gateway infrastructure are rebooted one at a time, which could lead to intermittent connectivity issues.
+When a connection to a private endpoint is established over ExpressRoute private peering, inbound and outbound connections are routed through one of the back-end instances of the gateway infrastructure.
+During a maintenance event, back-end instances of the virtual network gateway infrastructure are rebooted one at a time, which could lead to intermittent connectivity problems.

-To avoid or minimize connectivity issues with private endpoints during maintenance activities, we recommend setting the TCP time-out value to fall between 15-30 seconds on your on-premises applications.
+To avoid or minimize connectivity problems with private endpoints during maintenance activities, we recommend setting the TCP time-out value to fall between 15 and 30 seconds on your on-premises applications.
 Test and configure the optimal value based on your application requirements.

 REST APIs and PowerShell cmdlets

-For more technical resources and specific syntax requirements when using REST APIs and PowerShell cmdlets for virtual network gateway configurations, see the following pages:
+See the following pages for more technical resources and specific syntax requirements when you're using REST APIs and PowerShell cmdlets for virtual network gateway configurations:

 Classic Resource Manager